 - Prescription drug disorderly persons offense: up to 6 months in the county jail and a fine of up to $1,000

 Obviously, the penalties for an adult convicted of a prescription drug crime are extremely serious.
 In addition to these, you will have a conviction of your criminal record, which will appear on background checks run by schools and employers in the future.
 This can significantly hinder your opportunities moving forward, which is why it is essential to have an experienced NJ criminal defense lawyer who can develop the best possible defense.

-Contact Hackensack NJ Underage Prescription Drug Charges Lawyer for Answers
+Contact Totowa NJ Underage Prescription Drug Charges Lawyer for Answers

 If you are a juvenile, college student, or other young adult accused of possessing or distribution prescription medication, the time is now to begin constructing a compelling defense strategy.
-Contact The Law Offices of Alissa Hascup to discuss your case.
-With offices conveniently located in Hackensack, Little Falls, Camden, and Morristown, Ms Hascup fights for clients in courts from Essex County to Union County, and Bergen County to Morris County.
+Contact Alissa Hascup to discuss your case.
+With offices conveniently located in Totowa and Denville, Ms Hascup fights for clients in courts from Essex County to Union County, and Bergen County to Morris County.
 Simply call 862-257-1200 today for your free consultation.